Purvanshsingh/Google-Summer-of-Code-2021/README.md

 ## :paperclip: Work and Contributions

 We started with building a subset of POC with small Non-Performing Loan ontology.
-After the sucessfull completion of subset POC, we moved forward with the comlpete Non-Performing Looan ontlogy (All the classes and properties required for Loan portfolio data), where I needed to automate the creation of ApiDocumentation for which I have written two automation scripts:
+After the sucessfull completion of subset POC, we moved forward with the complete Non-Performing Looan ontlogy (All the classes and properties required for Loan portfolio data), where I needed to automate the creation of ApiDocumentation for which I have written two automation scripts:

 * **Vocab_generator:**
 vocab_generator generates “NonPerformingLoan.jsonld” using rdflib and pyld libraries to parse & serialize owl ontology to JSON-LD with the @context.